influxdata/telegraf/plugins/inputs/filecount/README.md

   ## Only count regular files.
 Defaults to true.
   regular_only = true

-  ## Only count files that are at least this size in bytes.
+  ## Only count files that are at least this size.
 If size is
   ## a negative number, only count files that are smaller than the
   ## absolute value of size.
-Defaults to 0.
+Acceptable units are B, KiB, MiB, KB, ...
+  ## Without quotes and units, interpreted as size in bytes.
-  size = 0
+  size = "0B"

   ## Only count files that have not been touched for at least this
   ## duration.
 If mtime is negative, only count files that have been